MukeCelestino/HelloWorldApp_Prework/README.md

 * [x] Adjusting the image to the right size.
 * [x] Aligning the Text, button and image.
-* [ ] Pulling to the file on my system form github.
+* [x] Pulling and pushing the files between local and remote.

 ## License